rbt-lang/rbt-proto/doc/traversal.rst

       260004

-.. slide:: Composition with Aggregate
+.. slide:: Example: Composition with Aggregate
    :level: 3

    Example (composition with an aggregate):